fbpx

 Linda E. Thomas

-Dean and Vice President of Academic Affairs; Bernard, Fischer, Westberg Distinguished Professor of Theology and Anthropology; Director, Albert “Pete” Pero, Jr. and Cheryl Stewart Pero Center for Intersectionality Studies
+Dean and Vice President of Academic Affairs; Bernard, Fischer, Westberg Distinguished Ministry Professor of Theology and Anthropology; Director, Albert “Pete” Pero, Jr. and Cheryl Stewart Pero Center for Intersectionality Studies

 Headshot of Dr. Linda E. Thomas